devika1402/devika1402/README.md

 ### [SHAP Stability Across the Rashomon Set](https://devikabuilds.pages.dev/notes/can-you-trust-a-shap-value/)
 `AutoGluon` `H2O` `SHAP` `Python` · [Writeup](https://devikabuilds.pages.dev/notes/can-you-trust-a-shap-value/)

 My thesis asks a simple question: if two models are equally accurate, do they actually agree on why they made their predictions?
-I found that whether they agree depends a lot more on how you searched for the models than on the data itself.
+I found that whether they agree depends a lot more on how we searched for the models than on the data itself.

 ---